 In the 12th century medieval period the castle was re-built in stone due to bigger threats from attackers and their advanced machinery.
-Since then Warwick Castle has kept its original design and in the 14th century it got re-fortified according to the architecture of those times in order to serve its required purpose as a stronghold.
+Since then Warwick Castle has kept its original design and in the 14th century, it got re-fortified according to the architecture of those times in order to serve its required purpose as a stronghold.

 “William the conqueror had many reasons to fear his people, both the ones he conquered and the ones that served him at that time and he needed to be well protected”.

-As the name suggests, Warwick Castle is situated in the town of Warwick on a strategically planned location at the bend of the River Avon.
-The location is perfect for defense of the castle due to the river that runs on the east side, although the river over time has eroded the rock on which the castle stands you can still see the excellent defences that the cliff and the river must have provided in medieval times.
+As the name suggests, Warwick Castle is situated in the town of Warwick in a strategically planned location at the bend of the River Avon.
+The location is perfect for defence of the castle due to the river that runs on the east side, although the river over time has eroded the rock on which the castle stands you can still see the excellent defences that the cliff and the river must have provided in medieval times.

 William the conqueror had big plans for this castle and its location only strengthened its purpose which was to safeguard the Midlands against rebellion and attack as he continued to advance northward during medieval times.

 In order for the castle to be built, 4 houses had to be demolished.
 William then appointed Henry de Beaumont as constable of the castle.
 As years went on, power struggles happened and in 1088, Henry de Beaumont was made the first Earl of Warwick.

 Within Warwick castle, he founded the first Church of All Saints by the year 1119.
 In 1153 the wife of Roger de Beaumont who was the second Earl of Warwick was tricked into surrendering control of the castle to the invading army of Henry of Anjou.